First Pitch Arizona

 So… the first AFL conference had 13 speakers… and eight attendees.
 To add insult to injury, Jordan was a no-show, opting to attend a banquet in Chicago on the date that we were supposed to see him.

-Six months later, FBJ became a victim of the strike, and I decided that the Arizona conference was too good of a concept to let die.
-I brought it back in 1996, rebranded it as First Pitch Arizona, and watched it grow into an industry-wide networking conference.
+Six months later, FBJ became a victim of the strike, and Ron decided that the Arizona conference was too good of a concept to let die.
+He brought it back in 1996, rebranded it as First Pitch Arizona, and watched it grow into an industry-wide networking conference.
 In 2009, the Fantasy Sports Trade Association named it the Best Live Fantasy Event as its annual awards ceremony.

-FPAZ now draws nearly 200 attendees, upwards of 50 speakers and has sprouted local forums as well as the new First Pitch Florida.
+FPAZ now draws nearly 200 attendees, upwards of 50 speakers and has sprouted local forums as well as each spring’s First Pitch Florida.